akashmathur-2212/akashmathur-2212/README.md

 #### About Me
 - An Electronics engineer and a post graduate in Finance.
 - Passionate about solving business problems using data driven approaches and presenting it.
-- Well versed with analytics tools like Python, R and Tableau.
+- Well versed with analytical tools like Python, R and Tableau.
 - Avid learner and really fascinated by the research happening in the Data Science/ML space & I try my level best to keep up with the advances.

 #### Professional Experience